 No mother is truly an atheist.
-From the first moment they know of the life growing within them, they instinctively begin speaking to God in ways previously unknown, even to them.
-They join Mary as the handmaiden of God and understand with her that she has become party to a sudden imposition of the divine in her mortal body.
+From the first moment she knows of the life growing within her, she instinctively begins speaking to God in ways previously unknown, even to her.
+She joins Mary as the handmaiden of God and understands with her that she has become party to a sudden imposition of the divine in her mortal body.
 Where once there was only her, now resides another.
 When her child is born, her tears are prayers as well and speak the unspeakable language of pain, delight, worry, and joy.
 They are understood only by her and God, and in ways she could never hope to explain, she joins the Father in the spiritual care of her child.

 In The Word in the Wilderness, Malcolm Guite expands our understanding to include the church: